Data protection declaration & data protection notice

 We use the data collected via our contact form to process inquiries that are received through the contact form.
 We store your contact details in our customer database in order to inform you if necessary about other products, events, etc. by post or via your business telephone number.

-You can register on our website in order to use additional functions on our website.
-We use the data entered by you only for the purpose of using the respective offer or service for which you have registered.
-For important changes, such as the scope of the offer or technically necessary changes, we use the e-mail address provided during registration to contact you in this way.
+You can register on our website to access additional features.
+We use the information you provide solely for the purpose of providing the specific service or feature for which you have registered.
+In the event of important changes—such as changes to the scope of our services or necessary technical updates—we will use the email address you provided during registration to contact you.

-If you would like to receive the newsletter offered on the website, we need an e-mail address from you as well as information that allows us to verify that you are the owner of the e-mail address provided and that you agree to receive the newsletter.
+If you would like to subscribe to the newsletter offered on the website, we need your email address as well as information that allows us to verify that you are the owner of the provided email address and that you consent to receiving the newsletter.

-To ensure that the newsletter is sent by mutual agreement, we use a double opt-in procedure.
-This enables the potential recipient to be included in a distribution list.
-The user then receives a confirmation e-mail to confirm the registration in a legally binding manner.
-The address will only be actively included in the distribution list once confirmation is received.
+To ensure that the newsletter is sent with your consent, we use the so-called double opt-in procedure.
+As part of this process, the potential recipient is added to a mailing list.
+The user then receives a confirmation email giving them the opportunity to confirm their subscription in a legally compliant manner.
+Only once confirmation is received is the address actively added to the mailing list.

 We use this data exclusively for sending the requested information and offers.